Closed strings in a class of pp-wave spacetimes and the memory effect: Closed string evolution and memory

 The string will be a circle if

 For $\tau < 0$, we get $h(\tau)=(cos \, k_1 \tau)^{-2}$.
 But, for $\tau\geq T$, ${\bf A^T A}$ is not proportional to the identity matrix, which indicates the presence of a memory effect.

 In order to complete this exercise, we must know the $v$ coordinate too.
-This is a somewhat involved calculation and we would need to set $p= \frac{k_1 R}{\sqrt{2}}$ to obtain an expression for $v$ which will satisfy (11) and (12) with the inputs for $x$ and $y$ from (22) and (23).
-We end up with
+This is a somewhat involved calculation and we may set $p= \frac{k_1 R}{\sqrt{2}}$ ( as long as we choose to assume $u=v$ before the arrival of the pulse), to obtain an expression for $v$ which will satisfy (11) and (12) with the inputs for $x$ and $y$ from (22) and (23).
+We end up with the following expressions in the three regions.